Yerrinbool, New South Wales

-Yerrinbool is a Northern Village of the Southern Highlands of New South Wales, Australia, in the Wingecarribee Shire, and is accessible from the Hume Highway (via Bargo or Alpine) and is about a 12 km drive from nearby Mittagong.
+Yerrinbool is one of the Northern Villages of the Southern Highlands of New South Wales, Australia, in the Wingecarribee Shire.
+Yerrinbool is accessible from the Hume Highway (via Bargo or Alpine) and is about a 12 km drive from nearby Mittagong.
 It is 7 km to Hill Top as the crow flies, accessible by foot via a fire trail.
-It is on the western edge of the Upper Nepean Nature Reserve, a vast area of forest, lakes and dams between Yerrinbool and the coastal communities around Wollongong (accessible by a circuitous 63 km by road).
+It is on the western edge of the Upper Nepean Nature Reserve, a vast area of forest, lakes and dams between Yerrinbool and the coastal communities around Wollongong (accessible by a circuitous 63 km by-road).
 Yerrinbool was previously officially known as the Town of Yerrinbool.
-It is located on the historic Old Hume Highway.
+It is located along the historic Old Hume Highway.

 Facilities

-Yerrinbool railway station is served by the NSW TrainLink Southern Highlands Line.